spencerjibz/MongoCli-client/README.md

 ## MongoCli-client
  A simple command-line client for mongodb built on top of mongoose and the native mongodb-driver.It was designed to simplify usage of mongodb and its tools(shell).
-Once installed global.
+Once installed globally.
 No need for a GUI client.

 ### Requirements for usage
  - Nodejs  (v7 and higher) installed